 "Jake will be greatly missed at BFUHS.
 He is a hard-nosed defensive linebacker who plays one way and that is to win.
 We wish him the very best as he takes his game to a higher level," said Bob Lockerby, Lober's coach at Bellows Falls.

 Thomas Long comes to Castleton as a linebacker after completing his high school career at Newtown High School.
 He was rated one of the top 50 players in Connecticut, led the team in tackles and forced turnovers to earn team defensive MVP honors, and was a varsity captain.
-An All-State and two-time All-Conference selection, he is the son of Gina and Mike Long.
+Thomas was an All-State and two-time All-Conference selection.

 "Tom is one of the hardest working kids I have ever coached.
 He is a strong leader, as he was voted captain of both the football and wrestling teams.
 He has volunteered many hours for charity events and is always supportive of the younger kids in town," said Steve George, coach at Newtown High School.